haingo-raz/MyJourney/README.md

  * Show the current date and year.
  * Store the details of users in an SQL database.
  * Provide feedback with the login form.
- * Provide feedback witht the sign in form.
+ * Provide feedback with the sign in form.
  * Provide feedback with the workout form.
  * Check if the workout title is more than 5 characters.
- * Check that the video url is a working url.
+ * Check that the video url is a valid url.
  * Display the name of the logged in user.

 Future implementation: